ininzzz/ininzzz/README.md

 💻: C++/Linux

-💬: the other account is broken
+💬: Stupid is as stupid does.